 - We Energies has created Planting Trees booklet that provides great answers to tree panting questions.
 Why plant trees?
 Where should I plant my tree?
 What trees should I plant?
 How do I plant and maintain my trees?
 Also, 10 safety tips to remember.
 For answers to these questions, click HERE.

 On private Property (especially near power lines):

 - Trees growing too close to power lines can cause sparks, fires, power outages and shock hazards.
 To avoid these problems, property owners need to make good choices when planting.
 Check out tips from We Energies and The National Arbor Day Foundation for more information about tree selection and proper planting locations.

-Recently the Wisconsin Department of Natural Resources conducted Community Tree Canopy Assessments for a number of selected Wisconsin municipalities.
-Fox Point scored very high with 64% of the land area in the village being covered by trees and shrubs.
+The Wisconsin Department of Natural Resources conducted Community Tree Canopy Assessments for a number of selected Wisconsin municipalities.
+Fox Point scored very high with 64% of the land area in the Village being covered by trees and shrubs.
 This compares to a statewide average of 30%.
-The Tree Commission will be analyzing the data and further discuss whether the village should set a tree canopy target.
-Click HERE to see the map and further details.